tomsquest/intellij-master-presentation/README.md

 The idea is to increase proficiency by mastering the keyboard and giving some tips about the editor, settings and plugins.
 For the presentation, see [index.html](index.html).
 For the keyboard shortcuts, see [SHORTCUTS.md](SHORTCUTS.md).

+The "Presentation Assistant" plugin is very handy to display the keyboard shortcuts on screen.

-I gave this presentation to my coworkers on july 2017.
+I first gave this presentation to my coworkers on july 2017.

 ![](img/intellij.png)